eFlea/powerpass/README.md

 ## Options:

+#### -NoMangle
+  Makes a true Diceware Passphrase without adding symbols or digits
 #### -Exclude '<symbols to exlude from your passphrase'
-  Excludes symbols from your passphrase mangling
+  Excludes specific symbols from your passphrase mangling - i.e. don't use @ in my passphrase
 #### -Verbose
   Gives you extra information about the generation of your passphrase

 ## Output: